 Can you trust employees to give peer bonuses responsibly?

 The idea of employees having control over recognition and bonuses is sometimes regarded with skepticism.
-In fact, some cite Bonusly's high engagement numbers — on average, 78% of users were recognized at least once a month in 2018 — as a sign that there might be something nefarious going on: quid pro quo bonuses.
+In fact, some cite Bonusly's high engagement numbers — on average, 78% of users were recognized at least once a month in 2018 — as a sign that there might be something nefarious going on, i.e., quid pro quo bonuses.

 After analyzing the behavior of our entire user base, it turns out that this fear is not supported by the data.
 In fact, you can definitely trust employees with peer-to-peer bonuses, as they tend to avoid giving bonuses to those who recently gave them one.

 When two users give each other bonuses within a short period of time, this may look like reciprocity (the practice of exchanging things with others for mutual benefit).
 We generally want to discourage that, because bonuses ought to be given to celebrate great work that drives value for the company.